axelBarroso/Key.Net/README.md

 [[Paper on arxiv](https://arxiv.org/abs/1904.00889)]

+## Update on December 8 2021
+We have created a repository with a Key.Net version implemented in PyTorch.
+Refer to [our new repo](https://github.com/axelBarroso/Key.Net-Pytorch) for more details.

 ## Update on March 20 2020

 We have updated the descriptor part.
 Before, we were using a TensorFlow implementation of the HardNet descriptor, which we switched to the official [HardNet model in Pytorch](https://github.com/DagnyT/hardnet).